The Sweetness of Soursop: Taste of the Caribbean

 The simple answer is “of course not”, but that was never the intention.
-My real hope is that when any of you good readers are enticed to travel to the region to experience the many hikes, dives, concerts, hotels, and islands we discuss… you won’t quench your thirst with a Diet Coke, but will instead try a Ting.
+My real hope is that when any of you good readers are enticed to travel to the region to experience the many hikes, dives, concerts, hotels, and islands we discuss… you won’t quench your thirst with a Diet Coke, but will instead try a Ting soda.
 You won’t wash down your roti with a Budweiser, you’ll try a Banks, a Royal Stout, a Piton, or any of the other special island beverages we highlight on Uncommon Caribbean.

 And that brings me to another decidedly delicious West Indian taste: soursop.

 Soursop (a favorite of our dad) is a fruit that usually grows to about 10 inches long and has a fairly thin, but formidable, green skin with short spikes.
 Beneath this skin is a thick, white pulpy flesh peppered with small, shiny, black, indigestible seeds.
 The thick flesh has a sweet taste, something like a mix between strawberries and pineapples with a uniquely sour hint similar to bananas.
 Try mixing all that together in your head and you’d be close.